Are you experiencing feelings of anxiety, fear, panic, depression or overwhelm as a result of the lockdown? Here’s how online therapy can help.

 - If you’re facing conflict in your home, take a free training course in Nonviolent Communication (NVC), which has been used by therapists, corporations, and anyone wanting to find a way to improve their relationship skills.

-- Download the SHEROES App and connect to the SHEROES Helpline, where you can talk about anything personal or professional in your life.
+- Download the SHEROES App and connect to a counsellor on the free SHEROES Helpline, where you can talk about anything personal or professional in your life.
 Your conversation is 100% confidential and secure.

 - Mindfulness and emotional well-being go together.
 These free mindfulness workshops and courses will help you improve your mindfulness skills with long-term mental health benefits.